Patient

 Advocate Costs

-Patient advocate costs vary based on the complexity of your needs, the services provided, geographic location, and the advocate’s credentials.
-Independent advocates typically charge by the hour with rates ranging from $100 to $500 per hour.
+Patient advocate costs vary based on what you need, your location, and the advocate’s credentials.
+Independent advocates typically charge by the hour, with rates ranging from $100 to $500 per hour.

-The number of hours needed varies based on the healthcare issues and how much you want the patient advocate to do the work or just provide guidance.
-If you want in-person meetings or the advocate to attend appointments with you or a loved one, this can increase the number of hours needed and incur travel costs.
+The number of hours you’ll need varies based on the healthcare issues and how much you want the patient advocate to do for you (vs. how much they guide you to do the work).
+If you want your advocate to attend appointments or meet with you in person, you may need more hours, including travel time and costs.

 Umbra Patient Advocate Costs